-- Market practices in terms of remuneration; - General conditions in the markets in which the results were generated; - Elements which may have impacted temporarily the business performance and the stage of maturity of the activity;
+- Market practices in terms of remuneration; - General conditions in the markets in which the results were generated; - Elements which may have impacted temporarily the business performance.

-In addition, the Risk and the Compliance Divisions carry out an independent assessment of businesses/entities having a significant impact on the Group's risk profile with respect to managing in credit risks, market risks and operational risks and by the Compliance Department with respect to managing non-compliance risk.
+In addition, the Risk and the Compliance Divisions carry out an independent assessment of businesses having a significant impact on the Group risk profile with respect to managing credit risks, market risks and operational risks and non-compliance risk.
 This assessment leads to an adjustment of the distribution of the variable remuneration pools between businesses/entities.

-For the Group's senior managers (Chief Executive Officers, Group Management Committee), variable remuneration is not based on a collective pool but is determined individually on the basis of the Group's financial results, the results of the business activity they supervise, the extent to which they have met their specific qualitative and quantitative objectives and market practices.
-The members of the Management Committee have common collective objectives which represent a significant part of the total annual variable remuneration.
+For the Group senior managers (Chief Executive Officers, Group Management Committee), variable remuneration is not based on a collective pool but is determined individually on the basis of the Group financial results, the results of the business activity they supervise, and the extent to which they have met their specific qualitative and quantitative objectives and market practices.
+For Chief Executive Officers, qualitative criteria are based essentially on the achievement of key targets in relation to the Group's strategy, operational efficiency and risk management, as well as the CSR policy.
+The members of the Management Committee have common collective objectives (including CSR objectives) which represent a significant part of the total annual variable remuneration.

 Moreover, the Finance Division includes the proposed global variable remuneration pool at Group level in the budget forecasts that are used as a basis to project regulatory capital ratios.
-In this respect, variable remuneration is taken into account alongside other factors in capital planning and in terms of its adequacy with the objectives set by the Bank.
-The MDA(5) mechanism can restrict the distribution of earnings (including in particular variable remuneration) if the bank's capital ratios fall below certain thresholds.
-Therefore, this policy preserves capital and liquidity, by encouraging to respect financial targets linked to capital and liquidity, and via the conditions for the award and vesting of the deferred part of the variable remuneration.
-Moreover, this remuneration policy is completely integrated in the capital planning and does not prevent the respect of the fullyloaded capital ratios, in compliance with the ECB recommendations.
+The global variable remuneration pool is taken into account in the capital planning; the remuneration policy preserves capital and liquidity, and does not compromise the respect of the target of the fully-loaded capital ratios, in compliance with the ECB recommendations.

-The determination of the variable remuneration pools, which takes into account the risk appetite financial targets, remains in fine at the discretion of the General management.
+The determination of the variable remuneration pools, which takes into account the risk appetite financial targets, remains at the discretion of the General management.
 Notably, the General Management reserves the right to re-calibrate variable remuneration pools if they limit the Bank's capacity to maintain the level of capital required to meet the Group target prudential ratios.